bignerdranch/Roger/README.md

 version of your project apk and sends it to all of your devices.
 Android Roger then opens up the apk, fishes your layout out, inflates it and displays it inside a container view.

-As a result, the views you see in Roger should be identical to what you see when you load them at runtime in your own application.
-For large projects, Roger is also substantially faster than building and running your app.
+As a result, the views you see in Roger are identical to what you see when you inflate them at runtime in your own application.
+And because not every resources is included, Roger is also substantially faster than building and running your app for a large project.

 Limitations
 -----------